 But most often users tend to reinstall windows on the SSD and in this process, all the previous system data and software are lost.
 Reinstalling them all over again is a painful task.

-Today in this article I am going to show you 2 very easy ways to migrate the Windows 10 operating system of your computer from your old HDD to newly installed SSD without losing your data, software, and other valuable resources.
+Today in this article we are going to show you 2 very easy ways to migrate the Windows 10 operating system of your computer from your old HDD to a newly installed SSD without losing your data, software, and other valuable resources.

 The whole point of this tutorial is to save you from the pain of reinstalling Windows and other necessary software and drivers.